-Inclement Weather Policy: If session is canceled after one match on Stadium Court is completed, no exchanges or refunds will be made.
-If session is canceled without the completion of one match on Stadium Court, ticket holder is entitled to a ticket to the same session of the tournament next year.
+If session is canceled after one match on Stadium Court is completed, no exchanges or refunds will be made.
 The BB&T Atlanta Open cannot guarantee ticket availability, exchange of equal value or comparable seat location.
 All ticket exchanges are final, and there will be NO REFUNDS OR CREDITS.
 In addition, patrons are advised that the BB&T Atlanta Open schedule of play is subject to change for all sessions.
 Tickets are not eligible for refund or exchange due to one or more changes in the BB&T Atlanta Open schedule of play.

-Prohibited Items: The following items MAY NOT be brought onto the grounds:
+The following items may not be brought onto the grounds:

 Sealed packages of any kind